virtual-labs/app-outreach-tracker-web/docs/nc-help-doc.md

 Upon being appointed as the Nodal Coordinator, access to the portal is granted to you using the email provided in the Expression of Interest Document.

-## Walkthrough of the Workshop Reporting Tool
+## Walkthrough of the Workshop Tracker

 ### Logging In

-Upon navigating to the [Workshop Reporting Tool](https://outreach.vlabs.ac.in/) (@ https://outreach.vlabs.ac.in), Nodal coordinators will be presented with the login page.
+Upon navigating to the [Workshop Tracker](https://outreach.vlabs.ac.in/) (@ https://outreach.vlabs.ac.in), Nodal coordinators will be presented with the login page.
 You can log in using their Google credentials.

 ![Login Page](./img/login.png)